Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Background

 \subsection{Single-encoder approaches}

-The most straightforward approach to context-aware NMT consists in concatenating the contextual sentences to the current source sentence before feeding it to the standard encoder-decoder architecture~\citep{tiedemann_neural_2017, agrawal_contextual_2018, junczys-dowmunt_microsoft_2019, ma_simple_2020, zhang_long-short_2020}.
-A special token is introduced to make translation models distinguish the boundaries between sentences.
-Generation can then follow two strategies: the \textit{many-to-many} strategy consists in decoding as many sentences in the target language as those input in the source language, and then discarding all the contextual sentences; the \textit{many-to-one} strategy consists in decoding the current sentence only.
+The most straightforward approach to context-aware NMT consists in concatenating the context to the current sentence before feeding it to the standard encoder-decoder architecture~\citep{tiedemann_neural_2017, agrawal_contextual_2018, junczys-dowmunt_microsoft_2019, ma_simple_2020, zhang_long-short_2020}.
+A special token is introduced to mark the boundaries between sentences.
+Generation can then follow two strategies: the \textit{many-to-many} strategy consists in translating all the source sentences, and then discarding contextual sentences; the \textit{many-to-one} strategy consists in translating the current sentence only.
 The modeling capacity of concatenation methods is limited to few sentences because the complexity of attention scales quadratically with sentence length, although some recent works try to solve this constraint \cite{tay_efficient_2020}.